Skills and Capability5.2 Innovation Capability

-Researchers and other research and development personnel constitute a vital input to R&D performance.
+Researchers and other R&D personnel constitute a vital input to R&D performance.
 In Australia, the number of R&D personnel in the business and higher education sectors have increased dramatically since the turn of the century, whereas the R&D personnel in the government sector has recorded a slight fall.
 Business sector R&D personnel increased almost two and a half fold from around 28,400 in 2000 to around 70,500 in 2015.
 The rise in the number of R&D personnel in the higher education sector was more modest, but still considerable (from 46,300 in 2000 to 78,000 in 2014).
 However, the number of R&D personnel in government fell in the same period from 18,200 to 14,700.
 Based on the OECD definition, R&D personnel include all persons employed directly in R&D activities, and comprises researchers, technicians and support staff.
 R&D personnel are represented in full-time equivalent units defined as the ratio of working hours actually spent on R&D during a specific reference period divided by the total number of hours worked in the same period by an individual or a group.
 In Australia, as well as in many other OECD countries, the business enterprise and higher education sectors are the main employers of R&D personnel.

-Evidence from Australian microdata suggests that innovative firms are 4 to 8 per cent more likely to be exporters compared to firms that do not innovate, while exporters are 7 to 10 per cent more likely to be innovators.
+Evidence from Australian microdata suggests that innovative businesses are 4 to 8 per cent more likely to be exporters compared to businesses that do not innovate, while exporters are 7 to 10 per cent more likely to be innovators.
 Microdata evidence further suggests that more than one-third of Australian exporters are concentrated in just four industries: Mining, Manufacturing, Wholesale Trade and Information Media and Telecommunications.
-In 2014-15, more than two-thirds (69.7 per cent) of Australian firms operating in international markets were innovative.
+In 2014-15, more than two-thirds (69.7 per cent) of Australian businesses operating in international markets were innovative.
 This compares to the latest available OECD average of 58.3 per cent.
 The leaders in this field were Canada (88.1 per cent and 71.0 per cent, respectively.
 These estimates compare to the latest available OECD average of 54.4 per cent.

 5.2.3 Australian exports with a revealed comparative advantage (RCA) index above two